Are Your Pricing Capabilities Optimised Or A Profit Liability? 🌈

 “Anyone can move prices around in a spreadsheet.”

-“Why do we even need a list price?”
+“Why do we even need a price list?”

 “What’s the harm in giving customers more discounts and freebies.”

-Indeed, any CEO who’s actually tried to make a price change notice across thousands of different SKUs and hundreds of customers will testify that good pricing is not easy.
+Indeed, any CEO who’s asked their teams to change prices across thousands of different SKUs and hundreds of customers will testify that even changing prices was not easy – let alone setting prices for new products.

 - How do your customers really value your products?